tiagopog/string_awesome/README.md

 #### String#linkify

-Finds URLs in text and wrap in anchor tag.
+Finds URLs in the text and wrap in anchor tag.

 ``` ruby
 'Awesome site: http://foobar.com'.linkify